cloudeight/style-guidelines/html-and-templates/README.md

 {{ "I like %this% and %that%."|replace(array) }}
 ```

-Refer to our [filter naming conventions](#variables-2) for more on naming your custom filters.
+Refer to the [filter naming conventions](#variables-2) for more on naming your custom filters.

 ### Functions
 Functions can be used to generate content, they should: